Childrens Rights, Animal Rights & the United Nations

 ' We envisage a world in which every country enjoys sustained, inclusive and sustainable economic growth and decent work for all.
 One in which democracy, good governance and the rule of law as well as an enabling environment at national and international levels, are essential for sustainable development, including sustained and inclusive economic growth, social development, environmental protection and the eradication of poverty and hunger.
 One in which humanity lives in harmony with nature and in which wildlife and other living species are protected. '

 This paragraph talks about respecting other living species, and living in harmony with nature and giving protection to animals.
 It also talks about respecting laws and norms at international levels.
-The UN CRC have said children are being taught that dogs are vermin and the social status of the animal is diminished.
-That goes against the UN ethos written here.

 How the SDGs can be used to assist the UN CRC protect The Child and their Rights